Michael Springmann: Claims regarding unqualified visa applicants and firing

 Following Springmann's complaints, he was fired by the State Department.

-Foreign Policy Matters

-Springmann opposes the Saudi war against Yemen and said that Yemenis should not trust Biden that he is going to end the Saudi war on Yemen as he promised during his campaign.

 Writings

-Springman is also the author of "Goodbye, Europe?
+Springmann is also the author of "Goodbye, Europe?
 Hello, chaos?: Merkel's migrant bomb" in which he argues that "US foreign policy created the crisis.
 Destabilizing nations through invasion and espionage furthers US goals in the Middle East, he argues, creating migrant waves guided northward and westward to destabilize the European Union in general and Germany in particular.
 Germany’s own refugee program, designed to exploit migrants as cheap labor, made US intelligence efforts all the easier."
 (Quoted from summary at the book's entry at Worldcat).

-One can assume, that he is also the author of the academic thesis "American-Russian economic relations, 1943-1947" submitted to the Catholic University of America in 1972.